 I removed all the drawers.
 I saved the drawers for a future project.
 The Hubs then removed the drawer frames that needed to be removed where there would not be a shelf.
 He also removed the back.

 Cutting the frame pieces we did not need.

 I decided that the pantry cabinet should have three shelves.
 I wanted one shelf suitable for taller items.
 The Hubs measured for the shelving.
-He used a spruce plywood we purchased from our local salvage store.
-After all pieces were cut, they were sanded until smooth using 220 grit sandpaper.
+He used spruce plywood we purchased from our local salvage store.
+After all, pieces were cut, they were sanded until smooth using 220 grit sandpaper.
 He then attached the shelves inside using his nail gun.

 Putting the door frame together.

 Now my turn to put the finishing touches on the cabinet!

 I decided the color that I would use for this piece is Dixie Belle’s Chalk Paint in Drop Cloth.
 It is a very pretty and neutral color.
 My plan was to stain the inside of the cabinet, the shelves, and the door in Minwax Dark Walnut.

 I gave the entire piece a good cleaning with my Dixie Belle White Lighting Cleaner.
 The stain was applied to the new shelving pieces and the entire inside of the cabinet.
 I was a little worried about how the stain would take because some of the inside was not real wood.
 But it stained perfectly.
 I also stained the door frame as well.